Paracosm

 and the universe siad you are stronger than you know

-and the universe said you are the daylight
+and the universe said you are the daylight and the universe said you are the night

 and the universe said the darkness you fight is within you